-Forthcoming in AEA Papers and Proceedings, May 2018
+AEA Papers and Proceedings, May 2018

 We provide stylized facts on the existence and dynamics over time of the large firm wage premium for four countries.
 We examine matched employer-employee micro-data from Brazil, Germany, Sweden, and the UK, and find that the large firm premium exists in all these countries.
 However, we uncover substantial differences among them in the evolution of the wage premium over the past several decades.
 Moreover, we find no clear evidence of common cross-country industry trends.
 We conclude by discussing potential explanations for this heterogeneity, and proposing some questions for future work in the area.

 Effectiveness of Dietary Policies to Reduce Noncommunicable Diseases

 Ashkan Afshin, Renata Micha, Michael Webb, Simon Capewell, Laurie Whitsel, Adolfo Rubinstein, Dorairaj Prabhakaran, Marc Suhrcke, and Dariush Mozaffarian

 In Disease Control Priorities (third edition): Volume 5, Cardiovascular, Respiratory, and Related Disorders, edited by D. Prabhakaran, S. Anand, T. A. Gaziano, J.-C. Mbanya, Y. Wu, and R. Nugent.
 Washington, DC: World Bank.
 November 2017.